maltob/uefi_http_boot_guide/pages/os/windows.md

+## Booting over Wifi
+Some systems support UEFI boot over Wifi.
+This just works out of the box with bootmgr.

 # Notes - Files bootx64.efi tries to load:
 Right column is whether it was on the ISO I was able to boot from as a reference of what may be needed.
 The items with a ✅ are needed to boot.
 The items with a 🔵 exist on the reference ISO but are not required to boot.